Voggastur/data-centric-dev-project/README.md

 * [Wireframes.pdf](assets/wireframes/wireframe.pdf)

-1. I struggled to come up with an idea for a website, but settled for this kind of character database website that had actually been on my mind for a while.
+1. Initially I struggled to come up with an idea for a website, but settled on a character database that had actually been on my mind for a while.
     I play roleplay games with a few friends from time to time, and one day I got the idea to make a website like this one.
-    Although I don't see a commercial use as of now, it could be possible if I add a new user database collection with a login layout, so each hero could be connected to a user, who would have the sole privilege of editing his own creations.
+    The website could be made better by adding a user database with a login layout, so each hero would be connected to its creator, who would have the sole privilege of editing his own creations.

-1. I think the navbar with the replacing icons for mobile was implemented fine, as not to override the logo which switches to middle position on small screens.
+2. The Navbar is a Materialize component, which replaces itself by a only-icons version below 992px.
+I added media queries to avoid overlapping on small screens

-2. The slider is a materialize component, and presents my website with images and captions explaining the purpose of the website
+3. The slider is a materialize component, and presents my website with images and captions explaining the purpose of the website

-3. The cards are sorted as 2 in every row for large screens and 1 every row for small screens, a change from the 3 as shown in the wireframes.
+4. The cards are sorted as 2 in every row for large screens and 1 every row for small screens, a change from the 3 as shown in the wireframes.
     I felt that the content was too crowded for 3 so I changed it.

-4. Materialize framework was used to achieve responsiveness
+5. Materialize framework was used to achieve responsiveness

-5. The website uses Jinja to import content into the base.html below the slider component and above the footer

 #### III.
 Development Process: <a name="UX4"></a>

-* I started by using some material from earlier pymongo projects we already developed, particularly the task manager project.
+* I started by using material from earlier projects we already developed, like the task manager project and the Flask chat app.

+* It took some time for me to realize I have to declare variables in render_template to make use of variables in the templates, like the view_header and heroes.

+* The testing process was more difficult than a regular HTML/CSS/JS page since the static links doesn't pull in the latest css/js files.
+So while developing I used regular links and partial html in a placeholder.html file to pull the newest css/js files.

-* I added a fourth link for the add_adventure template just as for creating heroes
+* I added a fourth link for the add_adventure template to make it similar to creating heroes.

-* Every object in my project uses at least 2 functions, a template literal push and a movement increment.
-Movement increment was easy, however the pushing was difficult because of unfamiliarity with template literals.

-* The moveAliens function took some time to learn how to move the whole array with a for loop, and not just single aliens.
-An if switch statement was later added to change directions as they touch the game boundaries.

-* I learned alot during the development of this project, I had to read up on W3C articles everyday and I saw many youtube tutorials on similar projects, it has been a learning experience.
+* I learned alot during the development of this project, I had to read up on a lot of articles and many youtube tutorials, it has been a learning experience.

-* Near the end of the project I removed unused constants like the gamescreen width and heights, and instead used fixed numbers where needed for spaceship move limits and alien move limits,

-* I had a plan to implement spliced explosions in place for the aliens, with a short css animation to remove the explosion after 1s as well, but after some stonewalling and lost development time I dropped it out of scope for this project.
+* For every developing session I learned to set it up by doing 3 things,
+1. Recreate the env.py file with my SECRET_KEY variable in it.
+2. pip3 install -r requirements.txt ( to install python dependencies ).
+3. python3 app.py ( to get a fullscreen preview window ).

 ## 2. Features <a name="Features"></a>